 Access this data in your analytics dashboard with interactive visualizations and exportable reports.

-Step 5: Implement Deferred Deep Linking (Optional)
+Step 5: Implement Deferred Deep Linking (Optional but Recommended)

 For iOS apps: Follow our Swift integration guide to add the Smler SDK to your iOS app.